rbuskens/spinnaker.github.io/documentation/getting_started.md

 ## Step 2: Set up a virtual machine to run Spinnaker

-In this step, you'll set up a virtual machine to run Spinnaker on either AWS or Google Cloud Platform.
+In this step, you'll set up a virtual machine to run Spinnaker on either AWS or GCP.
 While you have the option of selecting the machine type, we strongly recommend using a machine with 8 cores and at least 50GB RAM.
 If you'd like to run Spinnaker on your local machine, feel free to skip this step and move on to [Step